GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 ### Getting Started: Reproduce our Results

-A single script, `main.py`, runs all our user study data analysis and generates the plots seen in our paper.
+A single script, `main.py`, runs our user study data analysis and generates the plots seen in our paper.
 Open a terminal and run:

 `$ cd analysis`